Tap the text to show or hide reading controls.

 “Kind of hurtful—you saw me get strangled too, Gyu-yeon.”

 It wasn’t a lie, but Geon-hyuk twisting things to his advantage made him seem like a jerk.
-Naru, who had hidden behind Gyu-yeon, glared at Geon-hyuk from the corner of his eye.
+Naru, who had hidden behind Gyu-yeon, glared at Geon-hyuk from the corner of her eye.

 As the situation took a strange turn, Geon-hyuk, protesting his injustice, let out an exasperated sigh.
-Gyu-yeon turned and checked Naru’s appearance carefully, scanning slowly for injuries.
+Gyu-yeon turned and examined Naru’s appearance carefully, checking slowly to see if he was hurt anywhere.

-Naru, dazed and then grabbed, watched Gyu-yeon silently.
-He blinked as if unaware of what had happened to his neck, looking innocent.
+Naru, who had been standing dazed and then grabbed, watched Gyu-yeon’s actions silently.
+He blinked as if unaware of what had happened to her neck, looking innocent.

-Holding his fragile shoulders and turning him this way and that, Gyu-yeon discovered marks on Naru’s neck: red impressions as if someone had strangled him hard.
+Holding his fragile shoulders and turning his body this way and that, Gyu-yeon discovered marks on Naru’s neck.
+There were red impressions as if someone had strangled him hard.

 A strangulation mark.
-And Naru had been strangling Geon-hyuk.
+And Naru had been strangling Geon-hyuk’s neck.

-Even without thinking too hard, Gyu-yeon felt he knew what had happened.
+Even without thinking hard, he felt he knew what had happened.
 Naru often mimicked Gyu-yeon’s actions or words.
-He’d done it earlier too—before eating, when Gyu-yeon grabbed his hand, Naru awkwardly copied a swear he’d used to tell him to let go.
+He had done it earlier too—before eating, when Gyu-yeon grabbed his hand, he awkwardly copied a swear he used to tell him to let go.

-Naru was the simple type who returned whatever he received.
-He was timid and wouldn’t initiate, so the fact that he had even strangled Geon-hyuk suggested he must have suffered something similar, perhaps worse.
+Naru was the simple type who returned whatever he received in kind.
+He was timid and wouldn’t initiate, so the fact he had even strangled Geon-hyuk suggested he must have suffered something similar, perhaps worse.

 The moment Gyu-yeon found the mark on Naru’s neck, his jaw clenched.
-He couldn’t explain why he was so angry, but his temper flared and his vision narrowed.
+He couldn’t understand why he was so angry, but his temper flared suddenly and he felt like his eyes might roll from it.

 “You didn’t strangle him first, did you?”